 Did you know that heart disease and osteoporosis are closely linked — to such an extent that it’s been suggested those with heart disease should be screened for osteoporosis and vice versa?
 According to emerging science, the two conditions are tied together by one major factor— inflammation.

-So that’s why, for February’s Heart Health month, I’m recommending you obtain one simple blood test that’s capable of detecting runaway inflammation and its related antioxidant deficit: C-reactive protein (CRP).
-In fact, some authorities suggest that the high-sensitivity CRP test could predict the risk of developing serious heart disease (and other chronic illnesses) years in advance (He et al., 2010; Li et al, 2017).
+So that’s why, for February Heart Health Month, I’m recommending you obtain one simple blood test that’s capable of detecting runaway inflammation and its related antioxidant deficit—the C-Reactive Protein (CRP) test.
+In fact, some authorities suggest that the high-sensitivity CRP test could predict the risk of developing serious heart disease (and other chronic illnesses) years in advance (He et al. 2010; Li et al. 2017).

 What is C-reactive protein?

 C-Reactive Protein (CRP) is produced in the liver in response to inflammation; its job in the body is to attach itself to phosphocholine (a chemical produced by both microbes and cells that are dying) to “flag” the unwanted cells for the immune system to remove.